 Genetic counseling is part of the treatment plan for patients with pheochromocytoma or paraganglioma.

-Genetic testing is recommended for patients who:
+Genetic testing may be recommended by a genetic counselor for patients who:

 Genetic testing is sometimes recommended for patients with pheochromocytoma who: